 - 7.1.
-The Careers Leader will liaise with heads of departments on an annual basis, in order to evaluate and audit the quality of the school's careers provision (specifically GB 4 Linking curriculum learning to careers). - 7.2.
-The school will take account of feedback from learners, parents/carers and link employers engaged in its careers activities, as well as data from the DfE's destination data, as part of this evaluation. - 7.3.
-The school will use the outcomes of its audit to identify areas for improvement. - 7.4.
+The Careers Leader will liaise with Subject leads on an annual basis, in order to evaluate and audit the quality of the school's careers provision (specifically GB 4 Linking curriculum learning to careers). - 7.2.
+The SAT Fresh Eyes reviews includes auditing of careers provision. - 7.3.
+The school will take account of feedback from learners, parents/carers and link employers engaged in its careers activities, as well as data from the DfE's destination data, as part of this evaluation. - 7.4.
+The school will use the outcomes of its audit to identify areas for improvement. - 7.5.
 The school will complete an annual assessment on Compass+.